williamcotton/empirical-philosophy/articles/how-react-prompting-works.md

 Thought:
 ```

-### 5th call to the LLM

-Which results in one final call to the LLM that then decides that it has completed the answer and responds with:
+Which the LLM responds with:

 ```
 I now know the final answer.